dgimeno777/codecommit/README.md

 # codecommit

 ## About
-This is a basic Github-based repository for testing AWS Codecommit integration.
+This is a basic Github-based repository for testing AWS CodeCommit integration.